-The third, and potentially the most important aspect of bullet journaling for mental health is emotion expression.
+The third – and potentially the most important aspect of bullet journaling for mental health – is emotional expression.
 What the many studies on the benefits of journaling for mental health seem to have in common is that research participants were asked to write expressively about difficult experiences.

 It’s here that inserting longhand writing into our bullet journal becomes critical: writing out a description of a difficult experience (like a fight with the parent, partner, or friend) and then writing out what it feels like gives our brain the opportunity to slow down.

-Instead of racing through thoughts about the troubling experience or being overwhelmed by emotion, the action of our hand adding letters slowly across the page lets our brains slow down, express one thought at a time, and re-integrate that written information in a more organized way- ultimately helping us to regulate our emotions and reflect on the experience in a more thoughtful manner.
+Instead of racing through thoughts about the troubling experience or being overwhelmed by emotion, the action of our hand adding letters slowly across the page lets our brains slow down, express one thought at a time, and re-integrate that written information in a more organized way.
+This ultimately helps us to regulate our emotions and reflect on the experience in a more thoughtful manner.